-Some matters we cannot assist you with include administrative law, appeal decisions, judicial decisions, or matters relating to the Whistleblowers Protection Act 1993.
+Some matters we can’t assist you with include those relating to administrative law, appeal decisions, judicial decisions, employment decisions or Public Interest Disclosure.

-Matters concerning the conduct and practice of public officers and public authorities in the South Australian Government, specifically corruption, misconduct and maladministration need to be reported via the Independent Commissioner Against Corruption (ICAC).
+Matters concerning the conduct and practice of public officers and public authorities in the South Australian Government, specifically corruption, misconduct and maladministration need to be reported to the Independent Commissioner Against Corruption (ICAC).

 What we need if you are making a complaint